Skip to main content

 • Australian Core Data for Interoperability (AUCDI):

-AU CDI Release 1 details the absolute minimum data required to support standardised clinical information capture at the point of care and enables the safe and meaningful exchange of information to other care providers
+AUCDI Release 1 details the absolute minimum data required to support standardised clinical information capture at the point of care and enables the safe and meaningful exchange of information to other care providers

 • Standards for data sharing: